sabbirahm3d/courses/proj1tests/README.md

     - `make clean` clears all temporary objects and executables

 ## Tests
+Each one of the tests provided consist of both correct and incorrect usage of the system calls.
 - `basic.c` tests at least one call to all the system calls with a single user
 - `nullrecvbuf.c` tests reception of messages with invalid buffers
 - `nullsendbuf.c` tests transmission of messages with invalid buffers